subsquid/docs/docs/tutorials/create-an-evm-processing-squid.md

 1. Build the code

     ```bash
-    npm run build
+    make build
     ```

-2. Make sure the Postgres Docker container, `squid-evm-template_db_1`, is running
+2. Make sure the Postgres Docker container, `squid-evm-template_db_1`, is running (the exact name depends on the name you gave the repository, when cloning it)

     ```bash
     docker ps -a
     ```

-3. Apply the migration, so tables are created on the database
+3. Remove existing migrations, because our schema may have changed

     ```bash
-    npx squid-typeorm-migration apply
+    rm db/migrations/*js
+    ```
+4. Generate a new migration, so tables are created on the database

+    ```bash
+    make migration
     ```

 ## Launch the Project